 Etsy is a marketplace focusing on handmade and vintage items.
 In this article, we’ll go through the steps to building your own Etsy shop.

 Step 1: Open an Etsy account

 1: Visit the Etsy website and click on Sign In in the top left corner.
 Sign in to an existing account in the pop up box or click Register in the top right and fill in your details.

-Step 1: Head to the store creation section of Etsy
+Step 2: Head to the shop creation section of Etsy

 3: Start by creating your seller’s account.
 This will be different from the shop information so fill the information accordingly.
 You have the option of either connecting your account through Facebook or Google or simply fill your personal information when registering.

 You will receive an email with a link to confirm your registration before being able to proceed further.
-Don’t forget to check your spam folder!
-You are now ready to start creating your store!
+Don’t forget to check your spam folder if it doesn’t arrive.
+You are now ready to start creating your store.

-1: As soon as you confirm your registration, a step-by-step form will appear allowing you to set your store up.
+1: When you confirm your registration, a step-by-step form will appear to set up your shop.
 In this first phase, you will choose your shop’s preferences: